THREE COCKTAILS WITH A STORY TO TELL

-Vodka, tomato juice, pepper sauce, tabasco sauce, Worcester sauce, black pepper and celery salt.
-A classic that has become so renowned that it has its own National Day in the USA (1st January).
+Vodka, tomato juice, pepper sauce, Tabasco sauce, Worcester sauce, black pepper and celery salt.
+A classic that has become so renowned that it has its own National Day in the USA (1 st January).

-As with many classics the originator is often debated with some associating this savoury cocktail with the Hollywood star, George Jessel, however, most agree that Fernand Petiot, a young bartender at Harry’s New York Bar in Paris, should be credited with the creation of this serve in the 1920s.
+As with many classics the originator is often debated with some associating this savory cocktail with the Hollywood star, George Jessel, however, most agree that Fernand Petiot, a young bartender at Harry’s New York Bar in Paris, should be credited with the creation of this serve in the 1920s.